hellenike/textbook/docs/topics/aorist2/index.md

 Notice that these endings are identical to the endings of the imperfect indicative.
 You will distinguish the imperfect from the aorist for these verbs by noticing which verb stem (which principal part) the ending is applied to.
 In the imperfect the ending is applied to the first principal part stem, and in the aorist the ending is applied to the third stem.
 Examples: ἤρχετο "She was going" vs. ἦλθε "She went"; ἔλεγε "She was saying"  - εἶπε "She said."

-Note that the 1st person singular active ending in the second aorist -ον is the same as that of the 3rd personal plural active.
+Note that the first person singular active ending in the second aorist -ον is the same as that of the third personal plural active.

 - (3) Apply recessive accent.